How many solar panels do I need for my home?

 a) Will your electric usage increase in the future?

 Do you plan to add additional electric load in the form of a room addition, pool, spa, electric vehicle, etc?
 If so, your need is going to increase in the future so you may wish to overbuild as much as the local codes and utility will allow.

 Note: SDG&E and SCE will not allow you to build a solar power system larger than 110% of your last 12 months kilowatt history because they don’t want you becoming an electric utility company and competing with them.

 Both utility companies will allow you to expand your solar panel system beyond your 12-month kilowatt usage if you provide them receipts for new electric loads (electric car, pool, spa, etc.) They will allow for a petition to add these as additional electric load and approve a larger solar power system to meet their needs.

 b) Will your electric usage decrease in the future?

 Are there kids growing up who will move out in the next few years?
-Do you plan to remove electric load from the property?
-Maybe you’re removing a spa or pool or re-wiring the home and converting to LED lighting, etc.
+Do you plan to decrease electricity needs soon?
+Are you removing a spa or pool, converting to LED lighting, or re-wiring the home, etc?

 Factor #2.
 How much roof space is there and which way are the roofs facing?